Alcatel's strategic undersea cables unit to be swallowed by Nokia

 France's economy ministry had no immediate comment.

-ASN has more than 575,000 kilometers of fiber-optic cable systems deployed worldwide, along with the maintenance of 330,000 kilometers of undersea systems.
+ASN has more than 575,000 kilometres of fibre-optic cable systems deployed worldwide, along with the maintenance of 330,000 kilometres of undersea systems.

 (Reporting by Joseph Sotinel and Michel Rose, editing by William Hardy)